ipdk-io/networking-recipe/setup/building-stratum-deps.md

 You may receive the source code for the Stratum dependencies in the form of an RPM file, a Debian file, or a tarball.

-Use the appropriate command to unpack the source files.
+If this is case, use the appropriate command to unpack the source files.

 ## 3 Install Location